SEP Analysis of a Low-Resolution SIMO System with M-PSK over Fading Channels: Introduction

-Part of this work was presented in~\cite{C}, which examined the SEP as well as the diversity and coding gains for a QPSK-modulated $2$-bit phase-quantized SIMO-MRC system under i.i.d.
+Part of this work was presented in~\cite{C}, which examined the SEP as well as the diversity and coding gains for a QPSK-modulated, $2$-bit phase-quantized SIMO-MRC system under i.i.d.
 Rayleigh fading, albeit without full proofs.
 The corresponding results for the SIMO-SC system were also presented therein.
 In this paper, we provide detailed derivations and additional insights for the preliminary results in~\cite{C}.
-More importantly, substantial extensions beyond~\cite{C} include the new analytical method for a $M$-PSK-modulated $n$-bit phase-quantized SIMO-MRC system, the SEP analysis for a QPSK-modulated $n$-bit phase-quantized SIMO-MRC system, the duality between a MISO-MRT and a SIMO-MRC system when both use the same $n$-bit phase quantizers and $M$-PSK modulation, as well as the SEP analysis of a QPSK-modulated $2$-bit phase-quantized SIMO system when the CSI of each antenna is limited to $2$ bits of phase information.
+More importantly, substantial extensions beyond~\cite{C} include the new analytical method for an $M$-PSK-modulated, $n$-bit phase-quantized SIMO-MRC system, the SEP analysis for a QPSK-modulated, $n$-bit phase-quantized SIMO-MRC system, the duality between a MISO-MRT and a SIMO-MRC system when both use the same $n$-bit phase quantizers and $M$-PSK modulation, as well as the SEP analysis of a QPSK-modulated, $2$-bit phase-quantized SIMO system when the CSI at each receive antenna is limited to $2$ bits of phase information. \black{Furthermore, a follow-up work~\cite{C2} extends the developed framework to $M$-PSK modulated, $n$-bit quantized SIMO system under correlated Rayleigh fading.}

 The rest of the paper is organized as follows.
 Section~\ref{sec: sys} introduces the system model and problem statement.
-Our new approach to the SEP analysis of a low-resolution phase-quantized SIMO-MRC system is unveiled in Section~\ref{sec: main}.
+Our new approach to the SEP analysis of a low-resolution phase-quantized SIMO-MRC system is unveiled in Section~\ref{sec: main}. \black{The MISO-SIMO duality and its implications are analyzed in Section~\ref{sec: duality}}.
 Section~\ref{sec: qpsk} focuses on the cases with QPSK modulation at the transmitter.
 Specifically, exact analytical expressions for the average SEP are derived together with the corresponding diversity and coding gains when $n$-bit phase quantization is used at the receiver.
 This section also includes an approximate closed-form expression for a SIMO-MRC system as well as the diversity and coding gains of a SIMO-SC system when $2$-bit phase-quantizers are used at the receiver.
-The MISO-SIMO duality and its implications are analyzed in Section~\ref{sec: duality}.
-The analysis is extended to the limited CSIR case in Section~\ref{sec: qcsi}, where the average SEP for a QPSK-modulated $2$-bit phase-quantized SIMO system with 2-bit quantized channel estimates is derived.
-Finally, Section~\ref{sec: concl} concludes the paper.
+The analysis is extended to the limited CSIR case in Section~\ref{sec: qcsi}, where the average SEP for a QPSK-modulated, $2$-bit phase-quantized SIMO system with 2-bit quantized channel estimates is derived.
+Lastly, Section~\ref{sec: concl} concludes the paper.